karlabarcellos/karlabarcellos.github.io/_pages/about.md

 I use data-driven frameworks to evaluate public policies and economic development strategies.
 Currently, I am researching the future of work and education in Canada.

-Additionally, I love learning new things.
+Additionally, I love learning.
 I am constantly attending boot camps, reading, and writing about economics, data, new software, and technologies.

 ## Research interests